top of page

 Telehealth:

-Medicare regulations state that new patients or patients that have not seen their doctor face-to-face in over 12 months, cannot access Telehealth services.
-If you fit into either one of these categories, you will not be eligible for a Telehealth consultation.
-As of 1st November, the same fee schedule applies for Telehealth for non-concession card holders.
-Once you have finished speaking to your doctor, you will be transferred to reception to make payment over the phone.
+Medicare regulations state that new patients or patients who have not seen their doctor face-to-face in over 12 months cannot access Telehealth services.
+If you fit into either one of these categories, you will not be eligible for a Telehealth consultation. the same fee schedule applies for Telehealth for non-concession card holders.
+Once you have finished speaking to your doctor, you will be transferred to reception to make a payment over the phone.
 Please ensure you have your bank details linked to your MyGov Medicare online account so we can process your rebate through EasyClaim.

 Questions: